-Absolute Ownership assumed.
+Absolute ownership assumed.
 We are unaware of any easements, servitudes or rights of way which may adversely affect the property.
 This point should be confirmed by reference to the Title Deeds.

 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-The alterations noted at the time of our inspection include the side extension and conservatory.
+Alterations noted at the time of our inspection include the rear extension and general layout.

 We assume that the carriageways etc., ex adverso the subjects are the responsibility of the Local Authority.
-It is also assumed that any roads, footpaths etc., will be private and will be brought up to adoption standards and liability thereafter will be shared according to use.